Footnotes and Tangents

 He approaches on the king’s left hand.
 Weston, who is young and lightly built, is showing signs of buckling at the knees.
 ‘Lean on me, sir,’ he advises.
 The king locks an arm around his neck, in a sort of wrestling hold.
 Bear-keeper’s a steady job.
 For a moment he thinks the king is crying.

-, and this is a year-long slow read of Hilary Mantel’s Cromwell trilogy: Wolf Hall, Bring Up the Bodies, and The Mirror & the Light.
+Welcome to Wolf Crawl.
+I am your guide, Simon Haisell, and this is a year-long slow read of Hilary Mantel’s Cromwell trilogy: Wolf Hall, Bring Up the Bodies, and The Mirror and the Light.

 You can find the reading schedule and plot summaries for the full cast of characters on my website, Footnotes and Tangents.
-There, you can join other slow reads, including Leo Tolstoy’s War and Peace, The Siege of Krishnapur by J. G. Farrell, and Hilary Mantel’s A Place of Greater Safety.
+There, you can join other slow reads, including Leo Tolstoy’s War and Peace, Midnight’s Children by Salman Rushdie and Pat Barker’s Regeneration.

 This summary is followed by a few footnotes of interest.